 Have you ever opened an email and felt overwhelmed by its length?
 Or finished reading only to wonder, "What was the point of that?"
 Length and focus problems plague business emails.

-According to research, the ideal business email is between 50-125 words.
+Research from Constant Contact shows that the ideal business email is between 50-125 words, with emails in this range achieving a 50% higher response rate.
+With attention spans decreasing and inbox volumes increasing, brevity isn't just polite—it's strategic.
 Anything longer and you risk losing your reader's attention or having them miss key points.

 To keep emails concise: